-Our lawyers are expert in handling cases where negligent and careless truck drivers and trucking companies have caused injuries to pedestrians, bicyclists, auto drivers and motorcyclists.
+Our San Francisco truck accident attorneys are expert in handling cases where negligent and careless truck drivers and trucking companies have caused injuries to pedestrians, bicyclists, auto drivers and motorcyclists.
 We are members of the Association of Plaintiff Interstate Trucking Lawyers of America, an organization formed with the intention of making our highways safer and facilitating networking between lawyers who handle major truck injury collisions.

 As APITLA members, we are working to help eliminate unsafe and illegal interstate trucking practices.
 Through litigation, we are trying to help make our highways a safer place for our families, our clients and all Americans.

 Devastating physical injury and often death due to unsafe trucking companies have become an epidemic on our nation’s highways.
 Walkup’s truck injury litigation team believes that we can bring about change by educating the general public, other lawyers, law students, legislators, truck lines, truck drivers, judges and juries about the hard facts surrounding common unsafe or illegal trucking practices.

 Truck Accidents Are Often A Matter Of Size

 The tremendous difference in size and weight between tractor-trailers and passenger cars usually spells disaster for motorists.
 It has been estimated that as many as 10 percent of all fatal accidents are caused by semi trucks.